 |State||Annual Mean Salary|

-What Tools & Technology do Farm and Ranch Managers Use?
+Tools & Technologies Used by Farm and Ranch Managers

 - Microsoft Excel